-Working in the green building industry, I’ve learned that most people don’t care that they are renting or buying a LEED Platinum residence, beyond the expectation of high quality that comes with it.
+Working in the green building industry, I’ve learned that most people don’t care that they are renting or buying a sustainable home, beyond the expectation of high quality that comes with it.
 Comfort is often seen in contrast with the ability to live with a lighter impact on the earth.
 The good news is, this isn’t usually the case, and conservation and quality often go hand in hand, and saving water/energy/materials can also mean saving money.
-As long as the change is made, I care less about the reason for it.
-Quality/environment/cost savings, the outcome is the same.

 Finally, we added 0.5GPM aerators to our bathroom faucets.
 Aerators spread the water out in tiny droplets so a lot less water comes out per minute without negatively impacting your ability to wash your hands or brush your teeth.
 We left our kitchen sink alone so pots full quickly.

-Once we made these changes, our water bill dropped significantly.
+Immediately after we made these changes, our water bill dropped significantly.
 The previous owners used an average of 1200-1600 cubic feet per month, and we lowered that to 600-800 cubic feet.
-Also, there were two of them in their household and there are four of us including our roommate, so the savings was even more dramatic on a per person basis.
+Also, there were two of them in their household and there are four of us including our roommate, so the savings has been even more dramatic on a per person basis.

 Our bill this month (we get one every other month) is for 800 cubic feet of water, which is on the high side for us – Seattle has broken a record and we are currently at 53 days of no measurable rain!
 That being said, we’ve had to water our garden, so our water bill has gone up some, though not terribly because we reuse water where we can and only water once the sun begins to set (less evaporation to contend with) and mulch the garden heavily.